 This degree program is designed for students seeking preparation leading to counseling-related employment in community and business settings.
-Degree programs are individually designed to prepare students to work in a variety of settings, including mental health centers, drug and alcohol treatment programs, correctional institutions, health care settings, social service agencies, and business and industry.
-Students completing this 60-credit hour program are positioned to eventually seek PA licensure as a Licensed Professional Counselor, and, upon the successful completion of the National Counselor Examination (NCE), to become a Board-Eligible Nationally Certified Counselor.
+Degree programs are individually designed to prepare students to work in a variety of settings, including mental health centers, drug and alcohol treatment programs, correctional institutions, healthcare settings, social service agencies, and business and industry.
+Students completing this 60-credit hour program are positioned to eventually seek PA licensure as Licensed Professional Counselors, and, upon the successful completion of the National Counselor Examination (NCE), to become Board-Eligible Nationally Certified Counselors.

 Program Philosophy.
-The Master of Arts in Clinical Mental Health Counseling fosters a training model that recognizes the interactive effect between people and their environment.
-The program philosophy is to approach helping from an educational, contextual, and developmental perspective, emphasizing prevention, and promoting enrichment in people's lives while also providing skills for effective intervention.
-The wide variety of employment settings in which graduates are found reflects this developmental, preventative, and interventionist focus.
+The Master of Arts in Clinical Mental Health Counseling fosters a training model that recognizes the interactive effect between diverse populations and their environment.
+The program philosophy is to approach helping from an educational, contextual, developmental, and cultural perspective, emphasizing prevention, and promoting enrichment in people's lives while also providing skills for effective intervention.
+The wide variety of employment settings in which graduates are found reflects this developmental, advocacy-oriented, preventative, and interventionist focus.